Code-Institute-Submissions/inscribe/README.md

 ##### Entry Update
 Similar to the Entry Reading aspect, <em>only</em> registered users can access their entries for update/editing.
 This can be carried out from the entries page when clicking on an entry card, and as previously mentioned, by clicking the yellow "More Info" button.
-This update/edit button is shown with a green button, which on screen sizes lower than desktop will display as a 'Pen' icon used from Materialize.
+This update/edit button is shown with a green button, which on-screen sizes lower than desktop will display as a 'Pen' icon used from Materialize.

 ##### Entry Deletion
-Entry deletion within the (in)Scribe site is simple, and can be completed by pressing the red "Delete" button on each entry when signed in as a user.
+Entry deletion within the (in)Scribe site is simple and can be completed by pressing the red "Delete" button on each entry when signed in as a user.
 The button on devices with a screen size lower than a desktop or laptop, will display a 'Trash' icon, used from Materialize.

 #### Search Entries

-Signed in users have the option to search past entries using a search box on the profile page, where the option to create a new entry is.
-However the Search feature uses keywords from every entry created by a user.
-This however, does not affect the Community page.
+Signed-in users have the option to search past entries using a search box on the profile page, where the option to create a new entry is.
+However, the Search feature uses keywords from every entry created by a user.
+This, however does not affect the Community page.

 ### Future Implementations
-I think the best practice for this type of platform would be to evaluate how users utilise the platform, which would be and ongoing process.
+I think the best practice for this type of platform would be to evaluate how users utilise the platform, which would be an ongoing process.

-With mental health awareness on the taking main-stage in society, adding the option to enable the user to share posts which have been made public to social media to help others, would be a step in this direction.
+With mental health awareness being recognised more in society, adding the option to enable the user to share posts that have been made public to social media to help others, would be a step in this direction.

 As a UX element, it would be in the best interest to add an interactive element to each entry card on the entries.html, which on recognition of a particular emotion or feeling, be able to represent that in the form of an image, which, without attributing the "entry.mood", a graphic would instead take its place.